mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 We've got the same result as the `flatMapConcat` function.

-The `flatMapMerge` function is handy when dealing with I/O operations on a collection of information.
+**The `flatMapMerge` function is handy when dealing with I/O operations on a collection of information**.
 We can set the concurrency level to the number of available processors to maximize the program's performance or even to fine-tune the maximum level of resources we want to use.
 Another approach could have been using the [`async` coroutine builder](https://blog.rockthejvm.com/kotlin-coroutines-101/#52-the-async-builder) for each value the collection:

 ```kotlin
 coroutineScope {